 Spirograph went on sale in 1965 in the UK.
 Denys Fisher may have thought Spirograph might still appeal as an adult drawing tool.
 The box said "Pattern drawing by revolving stencils - a new invention for everyone".
 There was no mention of an age limit.

 An early appearance on Blue Peter also helped bring Spirograph to national attention and it was soon selling well as a toy.

-Spirograph was featured on the BBC children's programme, Blue Peter, and very soon was selling in large numbers.
-In the first four years Spirograph took the turnover of Denys Fisher's company from 30,000 to 3 million.
+Very soon it was selling in large numbers.
+In the first four years Spirograph took the turnover of Denys Fisher's company from £30,000 to £3 million.

-Spirograph was a top selling toy in Britain and America.
-It became the number one selling toy in the US for Christmas in 1967, beating another British company, Lesney, whose Matchbox cars, were previously America's top selling toy.
+Spirograph was sold in America by Kenner Products, an offshoot of General Motors.
+It became the number one selling toy in the US for Christmas in 1967.
+It beat another British company, Lesney, whose Matchbox cars were previously America's top selling toy.
 (Now I know why Lesney made so many American cars).